Magisk-Modules-Repo/liboemcryptodisabler/README.md

 A. You can, but then you will have a modified `/system` partition.
 The beauty of using a Magisk module is that no actual changes are made to your file system.

+Q.

 ## Changelog

 2018-07-22: v1.2

-- Add logic to install in only the relevant library directory, rather than installing in both.
+- Add logic to install only to the library directory actually used by the device, rather than installing to both commonly used directories.

 2018-05-29: v1.1